JoururiChan/pcthmon/FAQ.md

 * Gen 1's trade evolutions now evolve by having at least five vitamins' worth of EVs in the right stat: EYuka into CMugetsu with Attack EVs (from Protein), Sara into ESara with Defense (from Iron), Shinki into EShinki with Speed (from Carbos), and EElly into CYuka with Special Attack (from Calcium).
 * Item trade evolutions (like Flandre into Kingdra while holding a Dragon Scale) now evolve while holding the item.
 * Yanma, Remilia, and Piloswine evolve while knowing AncientPower.
-* Eevee evolves into Leafeon in Ilex Forest, site of the Moss Rock.
+* ELyrica evolves into Leafeon in Ilex Forest, site of the Moss Rock.
-* Eevee evolves into Glaceon in the Ice Path, site of the Ice Rock.
+* ELyrica evolves into Glaceon in the Ice Path, site of the Ice Rock.
-* Eevee evolves into Sylveon with a Shiny Stone.
+* ELyrica evolves into Sylveon with a Shiny Stone.
 * EAlice evolves into Magnezone in Rock Tunnel, site of the Lodestone.

 ### Where do I get the legendary Tohomon?

-* Articuno is in the Seafoam Islands.
+* Ran is in the Seafoam Islands.
-* Zapdos is above the Power Plant after you fix the generator.
+* ERan is above the Power Plant after you fix the generator.
-* Moltres is inside Cinnabar Volcano.
+* CYukari is inside Cinnabar Volcano.
 * Raikou and Entei are roaming Johto after you awaken them.
 * Suicune is in the Bell Tower after you get the Clear Bell.
 * Lugia is in the Whirl Islands after:
   * (3.0.0-beta) you visit Shamouti Island and then get the Silver Wing there.
   * (2.2.0) you catch all three legendary birds and then get the Silver Wing in Victory Road.
 * Ho-Oh is atop the Bell Tower after you catch all three legendary beasts and then get the Rainbow Wing in Bell Tower.
-* Mewtwo is in Cerulean Cave.
+* Suika is in Cerulean Cave.
-* Mew is a secret; look around Cinnabar Island!
+* ESuika is a secret; look around Cinnabar Island!
 * Celebi is a secret; try Wonder Trading after beating the Elite Four!
 (And after you catch it, take it to the Ilex Forest shrine!)